Public-Health-Scotland/technical-docs/Information Sharing/Deploying a Shiny App.md

 There are some key points to consider before deploying an app:

 - **Data**: Ensure that the data used in the app is not confidential and can be shared publicly.
+This is a requirement for all data within the app, including the data files stored alongside the codebase (backend), anything used or created as part of in-app processing, and all output on tables, visualisations, or downloadable content.
 If you are unsure, contact the [PHS Stats Gov team](mailto:phs.statsgov@phs.scot).
 - **Accessibility**: Ensure that the app is accessible to all users.
 - **Testing**: Test the app locally before deploying it to the server, considering user experience and functionality, performance, and security.